angoca/BenchmarkSQL-4/README.txt

   props.pg  : for PostgreSQL/EnterpriseDB
   props.db2 : for DB2 LUW
   props.ora : for Oracle

+0. As the user postgres, create the benchmarksql user with correct permissions. postgres=# CREATE USER benchmarksql WITH PASSWORD 'password';
+	postgres=# GRANT ALL PRIVILEGES ON DATABASE postgres TO benchmarksql;

 1. Go to the 'run' directory, edit the appropriate "props.???" file to point to the database instance you'd like to test.